Dream of eating seafood

 Food imagery can also admonish against excess.
 Scripture warns about indulgence and calls believers to steward their bodies and appetites.
 If the dream feels tied to gluttony or overindulgence, Scripture invites sober self-examination and repentance, practiced within the communal care of the church.

-Proverbs 23:20
+Proverbs 23:20-21

-What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
+19What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
+20For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God’s.

 Note on secular or psychological explanations: dreams often reflect ordinary life and subconscious processing.
 That observation can be helpful to consider, but it should be kept separate and modest in weight when forming a theological interpretation.